 Curiosities: The size of the fruit, its heart shaped and its good taste, make it a commercially much appreciated cherry and get good sale prices for this variety of cherry.

-Cold hours: A CSIC study, published in 1987, shows cold needs for the Summit cherry variety, very high, exceeding 1100 hours.
+Chill hours: A CSIC study, published in 1987, shows cold needs for the Summit cherry variety, very high, exceeding 1100 hours.

 Characteristics variety of cherry Summit